You’ll want to stock up on this outstanding Portuguese red wine, a steal at $12

 Margaret River, Australia, $25

-Here’s a full-throated New World sauvignon blanc — a bit grassy and herbal, as the style goes but with lots of fruit underneath.
+Here’s a full-throated New World sauvignon blanc — a bit grassy and herbal as the style goes but with lots of fruit underneath.
 Look for lemon and litchi notes accented by lemongrass and curry leaf.
 Sustainable.
 ABV: 12.5 percent.

 Imported by Artisans & Vines.
 Distributed in the District and Maryland by Artisans & Vines, in Virginia by LK Wine Tours & Sales: Available in the District at Cleveland Park Wine and Spirits, Magruder’s, Rodman’s.
-Available in Maryland at Beer Wine & Co. and Bradley Food & Beverage in Bethesda; Bethesda Co-Op in Cabin John; Derwood Beer and Wine in Derwood; Dorsey’s Search Wine & Spirits in Ellicott City; Downtown Crown Wine and Beer and Finewine.com in Gaithersburg; Dunkirk Wine & Spirits in Dunkirk; the Girl and the Vine in Takoma Park; Grosvenor Market in Rockville; Locavino in Silver Spring; Olney Beer & Fine Wine in Olney.
-Available in Virginia at Balducci’s (Alexandria).
+Available in Maryland at Beer Wine & Co. and Bradley Food & Beverage in Bethesda, Bethesda Co-Op in Cabin John, Derwood Beer and Wine in Derwood, Dorsey’s Search Wine & Spirits in Ellicott City, Downtown Crown Wine and Beer and Finewine.com in Gaithersburg, Dunkirk Wine & Spirits in Dunkirk, the Girl and the Vine in Takoma Park, Grosvenor Market in Rockville, Locavino in Silver Spring, Olney Beer & Fine Wine in Olney.
+Available in Virginia at Balducci’s in Alexandria).

 Thomas Henry Chardonnay 2019